oelin/fol/readme.md

 ## Efficiency

 In this implementation, quantifiers are evaluated by iterating over the domain.
 Hence, nesting quantifiers leads to nested iteration and therefore a significant increase in evaluation time.
-If you have three layers of quantification for example, the evaluation time cubic on the size of the domain.
+If you have three layers of quantification for example, the evaluation time is at worst cubic in the size of the domain.